Tractable General Equilibrium: Omitted Proofs for Section

-Now, notice that for a continuous Walrasian economy $(\simplex[\numgoods], -\excessset)$ is a continuous VI.
-Hence, by (Theorem 2.2.1 of \citet{facchinei2003finite}) a strong solution to $(\simplex[\numgoods], -\excessset)$ is guaranteed to exist, which in turn implies the existence of a Walrasian equilibrium in continuous competitive Walrasian economies. \end{proof}
+Now, notice that for a continuous \samy{Walrasian}{competitive} economy $(\numgoods, \excessset)$, the corresponding \sklara{}{simplex} VI $(\simplex[\numgoods], -\excessset)$ is continuous. \sklara{}{This is because $\simplex[\numgoods]$ is non-empty, compact, and convex, and $-\excessset$ is upper-hemicontinuous, non-empty-, compact-, and convex-valued by assumption.} Hence, by Theorem 2.2.1 of \citet{facchinei2003finite}, a strong solution to $(\simplex[\numgoods], -\excessset)$ is guaranteed to exist, which in turn implies the existence of a Walrasian equilibrium in continuous competitive economies. \end{proof}